Particular/docs.particular.net/nservicebus/messaging/routing.md

 snippet:Routing-CustomRoutingStore

-NOTE: The function passed to the `AddDynamic` call is executed **each time** a message is sent so it is essential to make sure it is performant (e.g. by caching the results if getting the result requires crossing a process boundary).
+NOTE: The function passed to the `SetFallbackRoute` call is executed **each time** a message is sent so it is essential to make sure it is performant (e.g. by caching the results if getting the result requires crossing a process boundary).

 ### Endpoint instance mapping layer